aberbegall/novnc-launch-powershell/README.md

 	- plinkuser 		a user from the vnc host.
 	- plinkkeypassphrase 	a key to access the putty key.
 	- vnc 			(default is localhost:5900) the ip:port where a vnc server listens for connections.
+	- certpath		a full path to the certificate file
+	- keypath		a full path to the certificate key file
+	- commonname		a host name specified as CN in the certificate

 ## Description
 The script automates the following actions: